Ms. Kira’s Experience

 • Sounding board, problem solver, emotional translator and guidepost at all times

-HIGHLIGHTS OF PUBLIC READINGS:
+HIGHLIGHTS of PUBLIC READINGS:

 May 2022: Let Her Tell It: Black Women Writing on the Body & Mind at the Bay Area Book Festival